lint-staged/lint-staged/README.md

 ```

 ### Example: Use your own globs
-It's better to use function-based configuration if your use case is this.
+It's better to use the [function-based configuration (seen above)](https://github.com/okonet/lint-staged/README.md#example-export-a-function-to-build-your-own-matchers), if your use case is this.

 ```js
 // lint-staged.config.js